rburstein-IDM/generic_mapper/README.md

 To this:
 ![Alt text](./plots_for_readme/readme_outputplot.png "")

 Since we aren't using covariates, this is really just a way to smooth over data.
-You'll notice in areas with no data we regress to the mean quite quickly.
+You'll notice in areas with no data we regress to the mean quite quickly, but those areas have estimates with quite a bit of uncertainty as well.

 Once you have the outputs, you can aggregate to any admin geography you wish.